-In 2023, the Audit Committee included Messrs.
-Rossi (Chairman), Fisher, Hylton, Reyes, and Mmes.
+In 2024, the Audit Committee included Messrs.
+Rossi (Chairman), Fisher, Hylton, Parsons, and Mmes.
 Rowe and Strong-Treister, none of whom is employed by the Company.
-Mr. Parsons was appointed to the Audit Committee concurrent with his appointment to the Board of Directors in January 2024.
-The Board of Directors determined that each of the members of the Audit Committee is "independent" within the meaning of the enhanced independence standards for audit committee members in the Securities Exchange Act and rules thereunder, and as incorporated into Nasdaq listing standards during 2023.
+The Board of Directors determined that each of the members of the Audit Committee is "independent" within the meaning of the enhanced independence standards for audit committee members in the Securities Exchange Act and rules thereunder, and as incorporated into Nasdaq listing standards during 2024.